banool/recreation-gov-campsite-checker/README.md

 This script scrapes the https://recreation.gov website for campsite availabilities.

+**Note:** Please don't abuse this script.
+Most folks out there don't know how to run scrapers against websites, so you're at an unfair advantage by using this.

 ## Example Usage
 ```
 $ python camping.py --start-date 2018-07-20 --end-date 2018-07-23 232448 232450 232447 232770